leerobertdyer/nvelope/README.md

 # TODO

+🐛 => Nvelope.Total is not reset properly.
+Need to add a ResetTotal to the envelopes so we can giveandtake from each envelope and when we reset it will use the ResetTotal instead.

 1. I am using the max of 28 calendar days.
 This is going to cause bugs down the road.... anytime at the end of the month if a bill is marked as 28th it is technically in the past, even though it isn't... lol Have to fix this....